shinigamiloveapple/Next-Word-Prediction-API/Readme.md

 "What doesn't kill us makes us strive",<br>
 "What doesn't kill us makes us strange"]<br>

-**Bonus Task:**
+**Also**
-* Built a API with Python Flask and offered as Postman collection for testing
+* Built an API with Python Flask and offered as Postman collection for testing
 * Created a local PostgreSQL server and using python Psycopg2 to store the feeded string and the result

 ## Repo Contain: